So it’s no surprise that many people are looking to create new sources of income to increase their financial security.

 Summary: Need Money Now?

 If you need money fast, there are businesses that you can run from the safety of your home.
+You may even consider bootstrapping a business in the first few months just to get things started.

 Here’s a quick summary of five online businesses you can begin for free during the lockdown: